Idaho Pest Library

 Monomorium pharaonis

-Pharaoh ants are extremely small (1.5-2mm), light yellow to reddish-brown ants with darker abdomens.
-They're almost tran...
+Pharaoh ants are tiny (1.5-2mm), light yellow to reddish-brown with a darker abdomen.
+They're almost translucent, so mos...

 Bed Bugs